 From about 1800 merchants in Liverpool began to specialise in one particular area or commodity, the result of the increase in the volume of trade and the rising complexity of commercial mechanisms.
 Records of specialist merchants in Liverpool, held at the Maritime Archives and Library, include those of William Gardner and Co, provision merchants, and William Lowe (Grain) Ltd.

 There is also important material to be found in the archives of families who were engaged in mercantile trade, such as the Cropper, Earle and Crosbie-Oates families.
-One of our most outstanding collections are the correspondence and other documents of Fraser, Trenholm and Co, of 10 Rumford Place, Liverpool (1860-1866), and of Prioleau & Co., of London (1867-1877).
+One of our most outstanding collections are the correspondence and other documents of Fraser, Trenholm and Co, of 10 Rumford Place, Liverpool (1860-1866), and of Prioleau and Co, of London (1867-1877).
 During the American Civil War (1861-1865) Fraser, Trenholm was a prominent commercial house in Liverpool.
 The Liverpool firm made an enormous contribution to the war effort of the South, acting as banker to the Confederate Government and financing the supply of armaments in return for cotton.

-Please contact the Maritime Archives and Library for further information on the collections described above.
+See our online information sheets for further information on the collections described above.